 The First Principle of 💩 Bullshit 💩

-The observation of more honest creatives over the past decade is that hot words like “EMPATHY” and “EXPERIENCES” and “FRICTIONLESS” and go-to phrases like “EVERY BRAND NEEDS A STORY” are really just symptomatic reactions to a big picture need.
+The observation of more honest creatives over the past decade is that hot words like “EMPATHY” and “EXPERIENCES” and “FRICTIONLESS” and go-to phrases like “EVERY BRAND NEEDS A STORY” or “BRANDS SHOULD STAND FOR SOMETHING” are really just symptomatic reactions to a big picture need.
 Not every brand needs a story.
 Problems today require multi-tiered solutions that fully tend to a crazy range of customer needs.

-“Being authentic” isn't critical to enhancing a brand’s promise; if it were, consumers wouldn’t line up to pay through the nose for a t-shirt made in China by Chanel (yeah, authentically expensive, if price and quality were equitable) and they would ditch brands like Apple, who pedal magnificent images of bullshit and sell billions in dongles and cases for phones that haven't innovated for nearly a decade.
+“Being authentic” isn't critical to enhancing a brand’s promise; if it were, consumers wouldn’t line up to pay through the nose for USA Red “MAGA” hats made in Red China, and they would ditch brands like Apple, who pedal magnificent images of bullshit and sell billions in dongles and cases for phones that haven't innovated for nearly a decade.

-These customers want us want us to fight the echo chamber.
+These customers want us to fight the echo chamber.
 To pursue a complete, holistic, disruptively creative approach to brand strategy.
 To help grow F Generations’ frictionless values.
-Because, in the end, asking “How do we make this a better fit for people?” and “How can we make something disruptively newer and better?” isn’t empathy, or an attention-grabbing story, it’s just the first principle of good design.
+Because, in the end, asking “How do we make this a better fit for people?” and “How can we make something disruptively newer and better?” isn’t empathy or an attention-grabbing story, it’s just good design.